 Tour de France 2023 route, teams and how to watch on TV

-The Tour de France looks set to be a battle between defending champion Jonas Vingegaard and two-time winner Tadej Pogacar.
+The 110th edition of the Tour de France gets under way later today – Saturday July 1, 2023 – with a 182km hilly stage starting and finishing in Bilbao.
+It is the second time The grand départ has taken place in the Basque Country having previously started in the autonomous region in 1992.

-Pogacar was enjoying a sterling season, winning Paris-Nice and the Tour of Flanders, before breaking his wrist two months ago, leaving the 2020 and 2021 Tour winner fighting to make a full recovery before the grand départ in Bilbao on Saturday.
+The Tour appears poised be a battle between defending champion Jonas Vingegaard (Jumbo-Visma) and two-time winner Tadej Pogacar (UAE Team Emirates).

-Pogacar’s team (UAE Team Emirates) has been reinforced with the recruitment of Britain’s Adam Yates and Felix Grossschartner – two major additions for the mountain stages.
+Pogacar was enjoying a sterling season, winning Paris-Nice and the Tour of Flanders, before breaking his wrist two months ago, leaving the 2020 and 2021 Tour winner fighting to make a full recovery before the grand départ.

-If the 24-year-old is back to his best then the stage is set for a potentially vintage battle with Vingegaard.
+You can follow all of the action here with Telegraph Sport’s live rolling blog as the all-rounders, puncheurs and general classification riders vie for the first maillot jaune, or leader’s yellow jersey, from this year’s race.

 What is the Tour de France?